Dr. William W. Thomson

-Starting his career in the military, Bill is a former Royal Marine, engaging initially as a combat paramedic, and counter-terrorism operative in peacekeeping.
-On completion of military service, he became the CEO of an emergency response disaster management consultancy, training SAR personnel, governments and NGOs.
-With a continuing interest in religious conflict, shaped by his military experiences, Bill attended the University of Aberdeen, obtaining the Degree of Bachelor of Theology, Honours.
-He then went on to study for a Masters in Political Research and International Relations, (MRes) also at Aberdeen.
-On completion of his Masters, he read for a PhD at the University of St Andrews, School of International Relations, Centre for Peace and Conflict Studies in Scotland.
-Since then, he has lectured in peace studies, conflict and security, global health, disaster management, emergency humanitarian intervention and health security in conflict, at the Universities of St Andrews, Glasgow and Manchester (Humanitarian Conflict Response Institute).
+Since completing the PhD, he has lectured in peace studies, conflict and security, global health, disaster management, emergency humanitarian intervention, and health security in conflict, at The University of St Andrews; The University of Glasgow; and The University of Manchester (Humanitarian & Conflict Response Institute).
 As a practitioner, Bill has undertaken over 3000 personnel field assessments and training initiatives in hostile operations, medical response and crisis intervention.
-His primary interests are in, mediation, conflict and crisis intervention analysis, with an emphasis on peacemaking and human needs development in conflicts.
+His primary academic and practitioner interests are in, mediation, peace education, and conflict and crisis intervention analysis.
 Bill has recently brought together his practitioner and academic experience to develop the research and training organisation: www.sector-3.org

 1. PhD - International Relations: Peace and Conflict Studies